wazuh/wazuh-documentation/source/cloud-service/your-environment/settings.rst

 Two settings define the behavior of the indexed data:

-- Indexed data time: It determines the maximum duration for which data remains indexed.
+- Indexed data retention: It determines the maximum duration for which data remains indexed.
 This is a basic setting.

-- Indexed data size: It defines the maximum size, in bytes, of the indexed data.
+- Indexed data capacity: It defines the maximum size, in bytes, of the indexed data.
 This setting is equivalent to what was previously called a "tier."
-This is an advanced setting, and the interface provides a suggestion when selecting the Indexed data time.
+This is an advanced setting, and the interface provides a suggestion when selecting the Indexed data retention.

-Data remains indexed until either the indexed data time or the indexed data size is reached.
+Data remains indexed until either the indexed data retention or the indexed data capacity is reached.
 In other words, once either of the settings' values is reached, data rotation will occur (removing the oldest data) until the settings' conditions are met.

 .. _cloud_settings_archived_data: